 For example, as a schoolboy, Ambedkar not only had to sit in a separate section at school (sometimes outside) but could not touch the tap if he was thirsty.
 In order to drink, a peon, considered “touchable” had to be found to turn it on.

 Once, while travelling to visit his father, Ambedkar, aged 9, with a brother and two young nephews, all children, were stranded for over an hour at the station (following their first train ride), waiting for a servant that never arrived.
-The stationmaster was at first sympathetic to four well-dressed children, until discovering their lowly caste.
+The stationmaster was at first sympathetic to four well-dressed children, until he discovered their lowly caste.
 Eventually, however, he helped them to find, with difficulty, a bullock cart driver, who agreed to take them to their destination, for twice the normal fee.
 But this was on condition that the children acted as driver while the driver walked, for fear of caste “pollution”.
 En route (on an overnight journey), as part of a harrowing ordeal, they were refused water (2).

 Reflecting on this, Ambedkar wrote:

 “It left an indelible impression .. before this incident occurred, I knew that I was an untouchable, and that untouchables were subjected to certain indignities and discriminations.
 All this I knew.
-But this incident gave me a shock such as I had never received before, and it made me think about untouchability--which, before this incident happened, was with me a matter of course, as it is with many touchables as well as the untouchables.
+But this incident gave me a shock such as I had never received before, and it made me think about untouchability--which, before this incident happened, was with me a matter of course, as it is with many touchables as well as the untouchables."

 To non-Indigenous Australians the idea of caste might seem ludicrous.
 But there are traces of the caste system here too.
 We see it in films of past European royalty, and there are echoes in Australia’s treatment of asylum seekers and in the different punishments for white collar (executive) crime compared to those committed by blue collar wearers (working class).
 Discrimination based on skin colour, religion or age is officially banned (but persists) in Australia, though discrimination based on ability to pay is everywhere.
 We are nor arguing against laws and punishment, we are instead proclaiming support for the need for a fairer world, including of more equal opportunity.